 An additional issue might arise for the prediction and decoding of the states.
 Here, we consider the simplistic case of a stationary two-state model, but the transition probabilities might vary over time, or more states might exist.
 A misspecification of these aspects of the model could be damageable in term of predictive ability.
 Moreover, if we make a mistake in the prediction of the state, we could wrongly assume a low-risk state instead of a high-risk state and decide to set aside less capital than needed.
+This issue does not guarantee a superior out-of-sample performance.
 Once again, it is a danger of MS models, and it needs to be analyzed by risk managers willing to use them.
-Lastly, notice that sometimes, the initialization of the estimation procedure might be problematic.
+As suggested by the out-of-sample analysis available in the supplementary material, large samples are important to ensure that the tpm is well estimated.
+In that situation, we observe good predictions of the state process and thus, quantile estimates providing the expected number of exceedances.
+Lastly, notice that, sometimes, the initialization of the estimation procedure might be problematic.
 Here, we use an initial solution that allows the minimization algorithm to converge to a good solution after a reasonable number of iterations (we test multiple sets of starting parameters).
 We came across several regions of the likelihood function where it does not happen, and where the final solution leads to different decoded sequences of states.
 Therefore, it seems quite important to select carefully this initial solution.

-Lastly, this empirical study suggests that the distribution of operational losses is, indeed, nonstationary and varies with the economic conditions, since simpler models cannot avoid breaches of the 99.9% quantile.
+Despite the aforementioned limitations, this empirical study suggests that the distribution of operational losses is, indeed, not stable over time and varies with the economic conditions, since simpler models cannot avoid breaches of the 99.9% quantile.
 Therefore, this feature should be taken into considerations by the regulators.
 Otherwise we face the risk to set the requested capital to some kind of average value.
-Such a strategy would be clearly inefficient, because it would lead to set aside too much capital in low-risk periods (e.g. when market conditions are good and the risk management is effective) and too few capital in high risk periods (e.g. when the market conditions are unstable and the internal structure of the bank generates risks).
+Such a strategy would be clearly inefficient, because it would lead to set aside too much capital in low-risk periods (e.g. when market conditions are good and the risk management is effective) and too little capital in high risk periods (e.g. when the market conditions are unstable and the internal structure of the bank generates risks).